Reopening Florida's theme parks could be long, slow process - KVIA

 The closures of the theme parks have led to the temporary layoffs of tens of thousands of workers in central Florida.
 Disney World began furloughing more than 43,000 employees this week, and SeaWorld has furloughed 95% of workforce at its dozen parks across the U.S. SeaWorld said this week it was losing on average $25 million a month with its parks closed, but it had enough access to cash to survive through the end of 2021 under current conditions.

 Abigail Disney, the granddaughter of Walt Disney’s brother, Roy Disney, is astonished at the furloughs and expressed her outrage in a Twitter thread on Tuesday.
-The outspoken heiress blasted the company’s cutbacks while it paid $1.5 billion in bonuses to its executives.
+The outspoken heiress blasted the company’s cutbacks while it was set to pay out $1.5 billion in shareholder dividends.

 “That’d pay for three months salary to front line workers.
 And its going to people who have already been collecting egregious bonuses for years,” she said.

-Note: This story was first published on April 22, 2020.
-It was updated on April 24, 2020, to correct that Disney was not paying $1.5 billion in executive bonuses.
-The money refers to shareholder dividends that are set to be paid out.